Philippians 4:13 - I can do everything through him who gives me strength.

 Legacy and Impact

 The Burj Khalifa’s completion in January 2010 marked a milestone in architectural and engineering achievement.
 The tower didn’t just break the height record; it shattered it, exceeding the previous record holder by over 300 meters.
-This margin demonstrated that the engineering solutions developed for the project had pushed the boundaries of what’s possible.
+This margin demonstrated that the engineering solutions developers created for the project had pushed the boundaries of what’s possible.

 Beyond its physical presence, the Burj Khalifa transformed Dubai’s global profile.
 The tower attracts millions of visitors annually, contributing significantly to the emirate’s tourism economy.
 It catalyzed development throughout Downtown Dubai and established new benchmarks for mixed-use urban development.